 However, as inscribed deep in their destinies, that would not last for long.

 If someone were around to listen all one would hear is the hollow sound of the wind and the odd cricket making itself known to the night.
-However, in an abandoned corner of Jonanjima in the Port of Tokyo, it was a different story.
+However, in an abandoned corner on Jonanjima in the Port of Tokyo, it was a different story.
 It was quiet, much too quiet.
 The silence was deafening and unnatural.
-Deep in the shadows the atmosphere rippled then tore open, spewing a misty blackness darker than deep space onto the Earth.
-It spread through the maze of shipping containers, across the pier, into the sea, and through cracks in the ground.
-The highly viscous mist crawled lethargically and seemed to whisper dark and disturbing secrets to the night.
+Deep in the shadows the atmosphere rippled then tore open, spewing a misty blackness the colour of deep space onto the Earth.
+It spread through the maze of shipping containers, across the pier, into the sea, and through fissures in the ground.
+The highly viscous mist crawled lethargically and seemed to whisper dark and disturbing secrets into the night.